GoogleChrome/developer.chrome.com/site/en/docs/webstore/manage/index.md

     {% Img src="image/BhuKGJaIeLNPW9ehns59NfwqKxF2/FgPIwRl3QEbNowNV1zRn.png", alt="How to enable email notifications", width="658", height="219" %}

 -  **Check your publisher email**.
 After enabling email notifications check your inbox often.
-Make sure that the CWS emails aren't being sent to your spam folder by adding **chromewebstore-noreply@google.com** to your contacts or create an email filter.
+To ensure that CWS emails don't get flagged as Spam, add **chromewebstore-noreply@google.com** to your contacts so that you receive all communications in a timely manner.

 ## Comply with Chrome Web Store policies